srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/CloudLabs.AI/01-Create a virtual machine.md

     </html>
     ```

-11. Now back in the Azure portal, navigate back to the Overview blade of myVM and use the Copy to clipboard button to copy the public IP address of myVm.
+11. Now back in the Azure portal, navigate to the Overview blade of myVM and use the Copy to clipboard button to copy the public IP address of myVm.

     ![](../images/az900-t3_vm_pip.png)